Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Applications

 \subsection{Calibration of Liquid Drop Model}

-Over the past decade or so, the statistical tools of uncertainty quantification have experienced a robust rump-up in use in the field of nuclear physics.
+Over the past decade or so, the statistical tools of uncertainty quantification have experienced a robust rump-up in use in the field of nuclear physics \citep{Ireland2015}.
 Bayesian calibration has been especially popular because it enhances the understanding of nuclear model's structure through parameter estimation and potentially advances the quality of nuclear modeling by accounting for systematic errors.
-In this context, we use our variational Algorithm \ref{alg-truncated-CV} to calibrate the 4-parameter Liquid Drop Model (LDM) \citep{Myers1966,Kirson2008,Benzaid2020} which is a global (across the whole nuclear chart) model of nuclear binding energies; the minimum energy needed to disassemble the nucleus of an atom into unbound protons and neutrons.
+In this context, we use our variational Algorithm \ref{alg:TruncatedDfinal} to calibrate the 4-parameter Liquid Drop Model (LDM) \citep{Myers1966,Kirson2008,Benzaid2020} which is a global (across the whole nuclear chart) model of nuclear binding energies; the minimum energy needed to disassemble the nucleus of an atom into free protons and neutrons.
+Nuclear binding energyis equivalent (energy-mass equivalence explained by $E=mc^2$) to the mass defect that corresponds to the difference between the mass number of a nucleus and its actual measured mass.
 In principle, the LDM treats the nucleus like molecules in a drop of incompressible fluid of very high density.
 Despite this simplification, the LDM accounts for the spherical shape of most nuclei and makes reasonable estimates of average properties of nuclei.
 The LDM is formulated through the semi-empirical mass formula as:

 where $Z$ is the proton number, $N$ is the neutron number, and $A=Z+N$ is the mass number of an atom.
-The calibration parameters are $\theta = (a_{\rm vol}, a_{\rm surf}, a_{\rm sym}, a_{\rm C})$ representing the volume, surface, symmetry and Coulomb energy, respectively.
-These parameters have specific physical meaning, where $a_{vol}$ is proportional to the volume of the nucleus for instance.
+The calibration parameters are $\thetab = (\theta_{\rm vol}, \theta_{\rm surf}, \theta_{\rm sym}, \theta_{\rm C})$ representing the volume, surface, symmetry and Coulomb energy, respectively.
+These parameters have specific physical meaning, where $\theta_{\rm vol}$ is proportional to the volume of the nucleus for instance.
 See \cite{krane1987introductory} for more details.
 Here we note that this is by no means the first case when Bayesian methodology is applied to study the LDM.
-In fact, the LDM is a popular model for statistical application \citep{Bertsch2005, Yuan2016, Bertsch17} which is why we choose the model to illustrate our methodology as well.
+In fact, the LDM is a popular model for statistical application \citep{Bertsch2005, Yuan2016, Bertsch17, kejzlar2021} which is why we choose the model to illustrate our methodology as well.
 The LDM also generally performs better on heavy nuclei as compared to the light nuclei which alludes to the existence of a significant systematic discrepancy between the model and the experimental binding energies \citep{Reinhard2006, kejzlar2020statistical}.
 Namely, we consider the following statistical model